-The 2022 Basic Acoustics Summer School Program (BASS) will continue into its 13th year this summer.
-The program was first created in memory of Dr. Henry E. Bass, who was a physicist and acoustics researcher that led efforts to create the National Center for Physical Acoustics (NCPA) in the 1980s and served as the Center’s director from 1992 until his passing in 2008.
+The 2023 Basic Acoustics Summer School (BASS) Program will continue into its 14th year this summer.
+The program was created in memory of Dr. Henry E. Bass, a physicist and acoustics researcher who led efforts to create the National Center for Physical Acoustics (NCPA) in the 1980s and served as the Center’s director from 1992 until his passing in 2008.
 He was a talented researcher and a gifted teacher.
-Up-to-date, 27 undergraduate students from various backgrounds and universities have successfully completed the program.
+To date, 30 undergraduate students from various backgrounds and universities have successfully completed the BASS Summer program.

 The purpose of the BASS Program is to bring undergraduate students, distinguished Research Scientists of the NCPA, and Discussion Leaders together to explore a wide variety of topics in physical acoustics and engineering.
-BASS will give students opportunities to do research directed by experts, exploring topics that are not ordinarily encountered in the undergraduate experience.
+BASS will give students opportunities to be engaged in directed-research by acoustics experts, exploring topics that are not ordinarily encountered in the undergraduate experience.

 The focus of the BASS Program is on intermediate and advanced undergraduate students (must have completed freshman year).
 A limited number of undergraduate students will be selected.

 Each student will be assigned a research adviser and a research topic for the program.
-The student will work in the lab, attend organized lectures and trainings, and participate in discussion groups.
+The student will work in the NCPA labs, attend workshops and seminars, and participate in discussion groups.

-Participants will receive a $3,500 stipend and dormitory housing, if needed.
+Participants will receive a $3,500 base stipend plus a $1,450 housing stipend applicable for on or off-campus.
 Participants have to provide their own transportation to and from The University of Mississippi.

-A link to the BASS 2022 Program application is located near the top of this website.
-The application and four required attachments must be emailed to email@example.com.
-The deadline for submission is February 28, 2022.
+A link to the online BASS 2023 Program application is located near the top of this website.
+The deadline for submission is February 28, 2023.

 BASS Program Director